Active Learning Basics#

 \[ \alpha_t(\mathbf{x}) = \mathbb{E}\left[\operatorname{KL}\left[p(f|\mathcal{D}_t,\mathbf{x},y)\parallel p(f|\mathcal{D}_t)\right]\middle|\mathbf{x}\right]. \]

 This is not analytically tractable.
-However, MacKay proves a useful formula that connects the expected information gain to the expecteed difference in the entropy of the model distribution before and after the observation.
+However, MacKay proves a useful formula that connects the expected information gain to the expected difference in the entropy of the model distribution before and after the observation.
 The differential entropy is:

 \[ S_{t} = -\int p(f|\mathcal{D}_t)\log \frac{p(f|\mathcal{D}_t)}{m(f)}\;Df = -\mathbb{E}\left[\log \frac{p(f|\mathcal{D}_t)}{m(f)}\right], \]